thingsboard/thingsboard.github.io/docs/mqtt-broker/user-guide/integrations/how-to-connect-thingsboard-to-tbmq.md

         title: 'Now go to the advanced settings.
 Uncheck the "Clean session" parameter and specify client ID;'
     5:
         image: /images/mqtt-broker/user-guide/integrations/how-to-connect-tbqm-to-thingsboard/tbmq-integration-add-integration-6-pe.png
-        title: '[Optional] Click on Check connection button to check connection to your Service Bus topic.
+        title: '[Optional] Click on Check connection button to check connection to TBMQ.
 Click Add button to create the integration.'

 successful-connection-tbmq-to-thingsboard:
     0: